Empowering Youth in the Fight Against Corruption

 “Youth-led movements can push authorities to adopt legal and institutional reforms to strengthen anti-corruption frameworks.
 Youth also bring fresh perspectives and innovative solutions, using technology and digital platforms to reshape the anti-corruption landscape”,

-Empowering young people to become integrity leaders requires equipping them with the right knowledge and tools, is one way to increase trust.
-By strengthening their capacity, youth-driven initiatives effect real change by focusing on embedding integrity in education, fostering ethical decision-making, or promoting transparency through public dialogue and policy engagement.
+Empowering young people to become integrity leaders and equipping them with the right knowledge and tools, is one way to increase trust.
+Youth-driven initiatives effect real change by embedding integrity in education, fostering ethical decision-making, or promoting transparency through public dialogue and policy engagement.

-Many alumni of The Hague Academy’s course on Integrity and Anti-Corruption become changemakers; actively working on initiatives to combat corruption.
+Many alumni of The Hague Academy’s course on Integrity and Anti-Corruption – from Tunisia, Jordan, North Macedonia, Uganda, Burundi, Rwanda, Kenya, Albania, and more – become changemakers; actively working on initiatives to combat corruption.
 Some of their initiatives include:

 • Developing integrity education materials for high schools and universities to raise awareness of corruption’s impact on society.